Shivani1796/Undistort_Fisheye_Images/README.md

-This is to undistort fisheye images to a normal image (pin hole model)
+This is to undistort fisheye images to a normal image (pin hole model).

-*Prepare By: Shivani Baldwa & Raghav Jethliya*
+*Prepared By: Shivani Baldwa & Raghav Jethliya*

 In this go to directory undistort_fisheye_images ----->Intel T265.